peterkwkwan/Programming_Theory/neetcode_course/01_arrays.md

   - the average time of pushing a new value to end of dynamic array is _usually_ `O(1)`, not `O(n)`, since we usually don't need to create a new array
   - a way to find a middle ground for creating a new array and not having to create it everytime we need more size
   - explained by mathematical _power series_ theory

+## Stack

+- Push, Pop, and Peek / Top (read last element)
+  - time complexity: `O(1)`
+- a dynamic array fulfills all these operations
+- a pointer that indicates the end position of the stack
+- LIFO
+  - Last-In First-Out